Advocates

 Open the Advocates tab, find the advocate, and click the delete icon.
 Removing an advocate:

-- Deactivates their referral link immediately (new friend submissions are rejected)
+- Deactivates their referral link immediately (new referral submissions are rejected)

 - Preserves their existing referral and conversion history